onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Improvements
 * We have expanded the details of the log events published by Access when handling OIDC/OAuth callbacks fails.

-## Release date: 2023-06-27

-### Bugs
-* We fixed the validation of M2M tokens used to access the APIs.

 ## Release date 2023-06-22

 ### Features